 Lunch was mulse bread, deer jerky, and pickled greens.
 The men only had water to wash everything down with, as they were on the job and wine would dull the senses.

-As if to answer their apprehension, a group of men came out of the forests and charged towards them.
+As if to answer their apprehension, a group of men came out of the forests and charged toward them.
 The group had chosen to lunch in the middle of the clearing away from the forest for such strategic maneuvers.

 “TO ARMS!”
-Troyle shouted, as he and many others spied the group.
+Troyle shouted as he and many others spied the group.

 “Leave now if you value your lives!”
 Troyle shouted at the new group who had stopped a short distance away.

-Their assailants outnumbered them, but there was no fear Troyle’s eyes.
+Their assailants outnumbered them, but there was no fear in Troyle’s eyes.
 The guards were well trained, and it would take more than ordinary bandits to get through them.

-“Leave the noble if you value yers,” A man holding a greatsword stepped up and answered.
+“Leave the noble if you value yers.”
+A man holding a greatsword stepped up and answered.